apache/stanbol/README.md

 If Stanbol is launched with a FactStore a folder named `factstore` is created in the current folder.
 This folder holds the FactStore database (Apache Derby).

-## Building the Stanbol Framework only

-This build is used to build the Stanbol Framework only.
-That is without any Enhancement Engines or prepared linked open data indexes for the EntityHub.

-In the Stanbol source directory type

-    $ mvn install -Pframework

-If you build Stanbol from a source tree that just contains the Stanbol Framework, e.g. after downloading a Stanbol Framework source release, the 'framework' is activated automatically and it is enough to type

-    $ mvn install

-## Preloading the Entity Hub cache with a DBpedia index

-TODO: write me!

 ## Importing the source code as Eclipse projects